UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

     We will:

-    - teach you how to navigate the module system at HPC2N and UPPMAX
+    - teach you how to navigate the module system at UPPMAX (and HPC2N)
     - show you how to find out which versions of Python and packages are installed
     - look at the package handler **pip** (and **Conda** for UPPMAX)
     - explain how to create and use virtual environments